Youweichen9155/Mouse-Limb-Movement-Behaviour-Analysis-Tool/README.md

 1. python analyze_video.py

-2. Input the path where the video is located, the actual length and width of the video frame, and the frame rate interval.
+2. Input the video path, the actual length and width of the video frame, and the frame rate interval.

 3. After loading the video click on the 5 joints in the pop-up window to read the colours of the markers.

 4. The final result will be a video of the original video superimposed on the joint connecting lines, a video containing only the joint connecting lines, a table of the coordinates of each joint, and a graph of the joint's motion trajectory.

-#License
-This project is licensed under the MIT License.